All Rights Are Individual

 Because determinism refutes itself — entirely — for all time, upon its mere utterance.

-To defeat the dogmatic ideology of determinism, the only thing you have to do is point out repeatedly and without any compromise the incorrigible, irreparable rift woven into the very fabric of determinism: an inexpressibly colossal fallacy that makes up the totality of determinism’s structure.
+To defeat the dogmatic ideology of determinism, the only thing you have to do is point out repeatedly and without any compromise the rift woven into the very fabric of determinism: a colossal fallacy that makes up the totality of determinism’s structure.

 It consists of a logical error so gigantic and so conspicuous that the slightest touch upon it will unravel the entire thing forever — irreparably — reducing every deterministic ideology, no matter the multitude or endlessness of its dogmatic variations, into a heap of un-put-back-together again shreds.